CCTR Funding and Educational Programs

 The purpose of the Center for Clinical and Translational Research (CCTR) Pediatric Pilot Funds (PPF) program is to cultivate outstanding new research, stimulate preliminary data in novel research directions and launch new nationally funded clinical research programs at Seattle Children’s.
 The outcomes of funded projects should help investigators prepare competitive submissions to extramural funding sources.

 Pediatric Pilot Funds are intended for junior faculty with limited funding, senior faculty who are beginning a new area of translational research and/or the development of new collaborative teams.
 Proposals addressing clinical/translational research involving any childhood disorder or pediatric antecedents of chronic adult disorders will be considered.
-In 2019, the program is highlighting projects that support the initiation of translational research efforts.
+In 2020, the program is continuing highlighting projects that support the initiation of translational research efforts.
+The Program is particularly looking to fund projects that demonstrate 1) K to R transition projects and/or 2) collaborative multi-PI projects demonstrating future submission to extramural funding sources.

 The program is administered by Pediatric Pilot Fund Review Committee Chair Dr. Seth Friedman and the Center for Clinical and Translational Research (CCTR) Business Office.
-Colleen Lee is the program coordinator.
+Michael Wery Garcia is the program coordinator.
 Gloria Venegas is the CCTR program manager (finance contact).

 - Multi-year projects will have a set Year 1 and Year 2 budget.
 Year 2 funding will be contingent on Year 1 progress.
 Funds must be expended within the approved award period and carry-over from year to year is not allowed.